Part 0 · Entry

 What You Need to Read This Book

-The main text (Chapters §I–§XVI) is self-contained: every concept is defined at first appearance, and every referenced philosophical tradition is introduced in footnotes.
+The main text (Chapters §I–§XVII) is self-contained: every concept is defined at first appearance, and every referenced philosophical tradition is introduced in footnotes.
 You need no philosophy degree and no mathematical background.
 All you need is the patience to think carefully.

 If you would like to arrive at the dinner party already knowing some of the other guests, the following backgrounds will make reading smoother (but are by no means required): Descartes’ “Cogito ergo sum,” Spinoza’s geometric-method ethics, Heidegger’s inquiry into Being, Daoist notions of Tao and Mystery, and Buddhist impermanence and dependent origination.
 These names recur throughout the book, but each time they appear, they are reintroduced.